zamicol/zamicol.com/pages/words.md

 unmeasurable - WTF another crazy one.
 Local effects of gravity are typically unmersurable.
 uncredible - The witness was uncredible so the DOJ did not press charges.
 unconveyable - The whale knew secrets unconveyable to the land dweller.
+majuscule, minuscule - WTF.
+Also "coining" riDiCULe for mixed case.
+(I perfer ridicule over riducule) hypercomplex - Quaternions, Octonions, sedenions, and higher.
+(See also my term, "complexic" which includes complex numbers and Quaternions like hypercomplex numbers)  See also "Cayley–Dickson construction".
+Quaternions, Octonions - WTF.
+gimbal lock
+dimensionality
+Fundamentality
+sockpuppetry
+heartedly
+politicalization - No, not Politicisation, the "z" is phonetically correct.

 # Words I expected VS Code to known since they are mostly programming words.
 behaviour